-"My main achievement on placement was being offered a three-month extension which in turn led to a permanent position."
+"My main achievement on placement was being offered a three-month extension, which led to a permanent position."

 My decision to study computer science was driven by my natural interest in technology.
 A growing industry, technology plays a massive role in our day-to-day lives, so I wanted to learn how we can use it to positively impact and improve areas such as education, health, and finance.

 Studying on the BSc (Hons) Computer Science at Surrey, I’ve found that the modules are quite diverse which allows you to learn about different areas of computer science and find the topic which interests you the most.
-The facilities in the Department of Computer Science are great, and the academic staff are passionate about the modules they teach.
+The facilities are great, and the academic staff are passionate about the modules they teach.
 They have a lot of experience in the field, so they are great to talk to for careers advice.

 I did my Professional Training placement at HMRC, focusing on the digital side of the organisation.
 My role as an associate user researcher involved obtaining user insights to improve the usability of HMRC’s online services.